-6.1 The Council will monitor the five year supply of deliverable sites on a regular basis and published an updated position statement at least once a year.
+6.1 The Council monitors the five year supply of deliverable sites on a regular basis and publishes an updated position statement at least once a year.
 This statement will be updated regularly to take account of any significant changes.
 New planning permissions and completions are recorded on a continuous basis.
-Dwelling completions are recorded annually with the results published in the Housing Land Availability Statement published each year.
+Dwelling completions are recorded annually with the results presented in the Housing Land Availability Statement published each year.
+The Annual Monitoring Report also includes a housing trajectory, illustrating expected future delivery rates.